THE YEARLY READER

 If Jackson was to seek solace in the Yankee Stadium clubhouse, he certainly wasn’t going to find it with manager Billy Martin.
 The fiery Yankees skipper never wanted Jackson to begin with; he wanted a soldier, a trustworthy right-handed batter with a good glove—like Joe Rudi, who was also available on the free agent market.
 Instead, Steinbrenner gave him Jackson, a left-handed slugger on a team already full of them.
 Add to that Jackson’s cocky nature and deteriorating defensive game, neither of which was ideal for Martin’s want.

 The incendiary relationship between Jackson and Martin reached a toxic flashpoint at Boston’s Fenway Park in June.
-The Red Sox’ Jim Rice popped a short fly to right field that Jackson decided he could not or would not get to—and fearful it would get past him, made a slow, tentative field of the ball, which gave Rice time to reach second.
+The Red Sox’ Jim Rice popped a short fly to right field that Jackson decided he could not or would not get to—and perhaps fearful that the ball would get past him, he made a slow, tentative field of the ball, which gave Rice time to reach second.

 Seething from the dugout, Martin made the ultimate baseball insult of removing Jackson from the field in the middle of the inning.
 Approaching the dugout with hands outstretched as to beg why, the two began arguing with an upward spiral in loudness and profanity.
 Ever the bulldog, Martin had to be restrained by Yankees coaches (and ex-teammates) Yogi Berra and Elston Howard from going after Jackson.